 data + structure + style + behavior + tests === wooow!!

-Making a (browser native) programming language the main artifact in the user interface development process — I guess — is the greatest thing ever happened to this industry.
+Making a programming language the main artifact in the web user interface development process — I guess — is one of the greatest things ever happened to this industry.

 It gives you an all-in-one feeling.
 Nothing is missing.
 All pain points solved.
 Everything is at your fingertips, from data to testing, in one screen.

 Performance is legendary.
-Just remember, Gatsby detects cursor movement on the screen, and preloads stuff when you hover a link.
+Just check a Gatsby site.
+It detects cursor movement on the screen, and preloads what's behind when you hover a link.

 Creativity is high.
 All constraints are removed.
-In fact, now you can do whatever you wish in the browser.
+In fact, now you can do whatever you wish on the front-end.
 Nothing stays in your way.